shawlab-moffitt/PATH-SURVEYOR-Suite/1-Getting_Started/2-FilePrep/README.md

 - [x] Remove duplicate gene symbols from expression by summarizing to the gene with highest average expression
 - [x] Filtering for genes with an average expression of zero
 - [x] Convert survival time columns to days, if needed
-- [x] Generate meta parameter file for use in the [DRPPM-PATH-SURVEIOR Shiny App](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR-Suite/tree/main/2-DRPPM-PATH-SURVEIOR-InteractiveApp)
+- [x] Generate meta parameter file for use in the [PATH-SURVEYORS Shiny App](https://github.com/shawlab-moffitt/PATH-SURVEYORS-Suite/tree/main/2-PATH-SURVEYORS-InteractiveApp)

 # User Setup